modelint/elevator/README.md

 # elevator
-Educational case study to see how xUML (Executable UML) to define a skyscraper elevator application
+Educational case study to see how xUML (Executable UML) is used to define a skyscraper elevator application